PM Matteo Renzi to resign as Italy faces uncertainty

 Renzi wanted to reduce the power of the Senato, the upper chamber of the Italian Parliament, by slashing its numbers from 315 to 100 -- making it more of a consultative assembly.

-Proponents of the referendum said that the goal was to make the job of governing Italy less complicated and reforms would help revive the nation's lethargic economy.
+Proponents of the referendum said that the goal was to make the job of governing Italy less complicated and that the reforms would help revive the nation's lethargic economy.

-However, critics claimed the reforms would impact the constitution's checks and balances and give the Prime minister too much power.
+However, critics claimed the reforms would impact the constitution's checks and balances and give the prime minister too much power.

 Elly Schlein, an Italian member of the European Parliament, said the proposed reforms would have transferred too much power into the hands of the ruling party.